Maxim Martsinkevich: Occupy Pedophilia, 2011

-Third conviction
+Third conviction, 2013

 A new criminal charge against Tesak was filed in the autumn of 2013.
 Fleeing from prosecution, Martsinkevich traveled to Cuba through Belarus, planning to make new videos.

-In December 2013, he was convicted In absentia for extremism based on a court decision in Moscow.
-The reason was the publication of three YouTube videos featuring Tesak.
+In December 2013, a court in Moscow convicted him In absentia for extremism in the publication of three YouTube videos featuring Tesak.
 Two of the videos were his reviews of the Russian movies Stalingrad and Okolofutbola (Kicking Off), with racist remarks, while the third video criticized all the candidates of the Moscow mayoral elections and suggested removing immigrants as a means of improving the city.
 Videos related to the "Occupy pedophilia" movement have also been investigated.
 Martsinkevich said that the indictment was ordered by the "pedo lobby" seeking revenge, mentioning the official Andrey Kaminov he caught during a date with a minor organized by Maxim.

-Tesak was arrested in Cuba on 17 January 2014.
+On 17 January 2014 Tesak was arrested in Cuba.
 On 27 January 2014, he was handcuffed and deported from Havana to Moscow for overstaying, then arrested by Russian authorities.
-On 29 January, Martsinkevich was indicted in person.
+On 29 January 2014 Martsinkevich was indicted in person.

 A Moscow court began hearing the case on 30 July 2014.
 Martsinkevich was charged with inciting ethnic hatred with the threat of violence (part 2 of the article 282 of the criminal code in Russia).
 The prosecution argued that the defendant has shown three videos with extremist content and psychological threats made by Martsinkevich on his personal page on the social network Vkontakte.
 The court agreed and, on 15 August 2014, sentenced Martsinkevich to five years in a penal colony with a strict regimen.
 On 11 November 2014, the prisoner's lawyers appealed the decision and the court reduced the sentence to two years and ten months.

-Fourth conviction
+Fourth conviction, 2017

 On 18 March 2015, it was reported that Martsinkevich had been charged with robbery and hooliganism.
 His lawyer said that the charges were related to Tesak's activities against smoking blends dealers.
 The case was heard at the Babushkinsky District Court in November 2016, with Marsinkevich pleading not guilty.
 The prosecutor asked for 11 years and 6 months of confinement in a strict regimen corrective labor colony.
 Tesak was found guilty of the attacks - one having resulted in death, and on 27 June 2017, judge Alexander Glukhov sentenced Martsinkevich to 10 years in a strict regimen labor colony, beginning on 27 January 2014.
 One other attacker received 10 years, while the others have received 3 to 5.

-On 21 May 2018, it was reported that the Moscow City Court has overturned the 27 June 2017 conviction and requested another hearing, while leaving Martsinkevich incarcerated.
+On 21 May 2018, it was reported that the Moscow City Court overturned the 27 June 2017 conviction and requested another hearing, while leaving Martsinkevich incarcerated.
 In December 2018, the Babushkinsky District Court again sentenced Martsinkevich to 10 years in a strict regimen labor colony.
 Martsinkevich filed an appeal.
-He was serving out the sentence in Matrosskaya Tishina.
+He was serving the sentence in Matrosskaya Tishina.